 Bad GCSE grades can make you feel awful, but they are definitely not the end of the world or your educational journey.
 Even if you received bad results for all of your subjects, there are still plenty of options available to you and we’re going to take a closer look at these here.

-The key to getting through bad GCSE results is staying calm and making a plan, first, is it just one or two of your results that are bad?
+The key to getting through bad GCSE results is making a plan.
+You need to decide which of the grades you want to improve, is it just one or two of your results that are bad?
 Or is it all them?
 If it’s just one or two, do they really matter or effect you moving on to study A-Levels?
 If they don’t, then you don’t need to worry.
-Just put it down to experience and know that next set of exams you’re going to need to put more work in and improve your revision techniques to make sure you get the grades you want and need.
+Just put it down to experience and know that for the next set of exams you’re going to need to put more work in and improve your revision techniques to make sure you get the grades you want and need.

 Do I have to put off Studying A-Levels while I Re-sit my GCSEs?

 Thankfully, no!
 But you will need to get creative with the way that you carry on with your studies.
-So if your chosen school or college won’t allow you to move on to studying A-Levels due to your GCSEs results, then you may have to look instead into studying the A-Levels you want with an online college.
-That way, you can re-sit your GCSEs at the same time as continuing your studies at A-Level, meaning you won’t be held back with progressing on to university.
+If your chosen school or college won’t allow you to move on to studying A-Levels due to your GCSEs results, then you may have to look at studying the A-Levels you want online.
+That way, you can re-sit your GCSEs at the same time as continuing your studies at A-Level.

 Alternatively, if you can progress onto your A-Levels still, but need to get better grades in your GCSEs, then you can enrol to study the GCSEs with an online college and study for those alongside studying your A-Levels.
 Again, meaning you can up your grades and continue your studying without having to delay your learning.